Singaporebrides | Relationships

 At the same time, be flexible.
 Just because he should do the laundry every three days doesn’t mean you can’t help him out once in a while.
 If you know he’s really tired out from a stressful work week, offer to take over.
 Of course, if he helps you out with the dishes, don’t forget to thank him for it.

-“Honey, I told you to keep the toilet seat down!”Jillian and Jason’s Soulful Wedding Photography in Norway in the Dramatic Lofoten Islands
+“Honey, I told you to keep the toilet seat down!”Jillian and Jason’s Soulful Wedding Photography at the Dramatic Lofoten Islands by Vegard Giskehaug

 The situation: Moving in with someone you’ve have never lived with before is a drastic change – even if you’ve been dating for the past few years.
 Before long, it might shock you to find out that your soft-spoken husband likes to blast loud rock music on weekends.
 Or perhaps, he’s the tidy one while you live in a whirlwind of perpetual mess.